ptd3v/video-game-mods/Kerpleth/Readme.txt

 1. "About" (compulsory):
 This folder should have the following two files:
-   1) An "About.json" file ¨C is used to store information such as the name of the mod author, description of the mod and etc.  This will be shown on your Steam Workshop page (more are explained in "Mods\Example\About\ About.json" file).
+   1) An "About.json" file â€“ is used to store information such as the name of the mod author, description of the mod and etc.  This will be shown on your Steam Workshop page (more are explained in "Mods\Example\About\ About.json" file).
-   2)A "Preview.png" file ¨C this will be the preview image of the mod.
+   2)A "Preview.png" file â€“ this will be the preview image of the mod.

 2. "Assemblies" (optional):
 For storing .dll files.